The Keyhole on Longs Peak

 This is an extremely difficult hike – perhaps the most difficult hike I've ever done.
 In addition to the length and the amount of elevation gain, the rugged terrain makes for a very long and tiring day.

 Beyond the Keyhole the trail becomes a bit more technical with "moderate" (frightening from my standpoint) exposure.
 The 1.3-mile Keyhole Route is considered to be a climb - a classic mountaineering route that should not be underestimated.
 It crosses enormous vertical rock faces, has narrow ledges, is exposed to falling rock, and requires scrambling on all fours in some places.
 Climbers can encounter snow and ice at any time of the year.
 The terrain requires route finding skills and the ability to assess and adjust to unexpected or changing weather conditions.
-As the park website warns, "a slip, trip or fall could be fatal" along this route.
+As the Rocky Mountain National Park website warns, "a slip, trip or fall could be fatal" along this route.